satishborkar/React_CRUD/README.md

 ## Project Setup

 ### To start local API server
-* Open api-server folder in terminal and run following command
+* Open Evolent folder go to api-server folder in terminal and run following command one by one
 `npm install json-server -g`
 `npm start`